roizpi/urjc-pd/README.md

 [Intro.pdf](Intro.pdf) -- (Spanish, URJC specifics)

 # Launching notebooks

 To access these notebooks you need first to install [git](https://git-scm.com/) and clone this repository in your local drive:

 `> git clone https://github.com/jserranohidalgo/urjc-pd.git pd`

-Then, run the program:
+Then, install `jupyter` (see instructions below) and run the program:

-`jupyter notebook`
+`jupyter notebook` o `jupyter lab`

-in the root directory of the repository, if you already installed `jupyter` in your computer (see instructions below).
+in the root directory of the repository.

 Alternatively, you can skip the manual installation of `jupyter` and run it through [docker](https://hub.docker.com/editions/community/docker-ce-desktop-windows) as follows: